titilambert/shinken-manual/source/02_gettingstarted/gettingstarted-monitoring-publicservices.rst

 This service definition will monitor the "FTP" service and generate alerts if the "FTP" server doesn't respond within 10 seconds.

 A more advanced service definition is shown below.
 This service will check the "FTP" server running on port 1023 on *remotehost*.
-It will generate an alert if the server doesn't respond within 5 seconds or if the server response doesn't contain the string “Pure-FTPd [TLS]”.
+It will generate an alert if the server doesn't respond within 5 seconds or if the server response doesn't contain the string “Pure-FTPd [TLS]".

 ::